rustyrussell/bolts/12-offer-encoding.md

   - otherwise:
     - MAY omit `amount`.
     - if it sets `amount`:
-      - MUST specify `amount`.`msat` as greater or equal to amount expected by the offer (before any proportional period amount).
+      - MUST specify `amount`.`msat` as greater or equal to amount expected by the offer.
   - if the sender has a previous unpaid invoice (for the same offer) which it wants to cancel:
     - MUST set `payer_key` to the same as the previous invoice.
     - MUST set `replace_invoice` to the `payment_hash` or the previous invoice.